 Our U.S. Value team, which was formed in 1997 and is based in Atlanta, Georgia, manages three investment strategies: U.S. Small-Cap Value, U.S. Mid-Cap Value and Value Equity (named Opportunistic Value until December 2010).
-Scott C. Satterwhite, James C. Kieffer, and George O. Sertl, Jr. are the portfolio co-managers for each of these strategies, and their team consists of an analyst with 13 years of investment experience and a research associate.
+Scott C. Satterwhite, James C. Kieffer, and George O. Sertl, Jr. are the portfolio co-managers for each of these strategies, and their team consists of an analyst with more than 12 years of investment experience and a research associate.
 The team is supported by our five-person domestic trading desk, including two traders primarily focused on executing the team's trades.
 Two senior marketing and client service professionals support institutional sales and client service for clients of the U.S. Value team.
-As of March 31, 2011, the U.S. Value team managed \$16.1 billion of client assets.
+As of December 31, 2010, the U.S. Value team managed \$14.5 billion of client assets.